liferay/liferay-docs/discover/deployment/articles-dxp/00-deploying-liferay/09-installing-liferay-on-websphere.markdown

 Delete the `secureSessionCookie` tag containing `xmi:id="SecureSessionCookie_1"`.

-If this tag is not removed, an error similar to the one here may occur:
+If this tag is not removed, an error similar to this may occur:

     WSVR0501E: Error creating component com.ibm.ws.runtime.component.CompositionUnitMgrImpl@d74fa901
     com.ibm.ws.exception.RuntimeWarning: com.ibm.ws.webcontainer.exception.WebAppNotLoadedException: Failed to load webapp: Failed to load webapp: SRVE8111E: The application, LiferayEAR, is trying to modify a cookie which matches a pattern in the restricted programmatic session cookies list [domain=*, name=JSESSIONID, path=/].